Looking to remove iron-on vinyl from a shirt? Or perhaps the vinyl is peeling off your favorite bag and you can’t bear to get rid of it yet?

 - Recycle old materials.
 If you’re as passionate as us about being a responsible crafter, learning how to remove heat transfer vinyl can save a lot of waste.
 I’ve had friends who just threw shirts and bags away because of a bad HTV application: I’m here to save those shirts!

-- It’s a really simple method.
+- These methods are really simple.
 Did I mention how easy it is?
 Really, you don’t need to be a design expert to know how to remove heat transfer vinyl.
 I’ll walk you through it.

 Materials to get started: